Why You Shouldn’t Always Tell Your Employees What to Do

 For many small business owners, giving employees more freedom is easier said than done—because, frankly, many are control freaks.
 And that actually makes sense.
 Successful businesses are often created by hard-working, driven people with a vision.
 They have a strong work ethic and likely an even stronger ego.

-So why should you hand over the reigns?
+So why should you hand over the reins?

 Consider what truly motivates employees to help you achieve your vision.
 People don’t just work for money.
 Employees work to make a difference, to feel satisfied, to learn new skills, and yes, to socialize.